dongqianyu99/GEFF-GO2/docs/papar reading/fr3m/Distilled Feature Fields Enable Few-Shot Language-Guided Manipulation.md

 $\mathcal{J}_{pose}(T)=-cos(z_T, Z_M)$

 - optimize the initial poses using the *Adam* optimizer to search for poses that have the highest similarity to the task embedding $Z_M$

+?>**Adam Optimizer**
+The Adam optimizer is a **gradient-based** optimization algorithm commonly used for training deep learning models.
+It combines the advantages of *Momentum* and *RMSProp*, applying an adaptive learning rate for each parameter and introducing momentum to speed up convergence and improve stability.

 - prune pose that have the highest costs
 - reject poses that are in collision